-NCEA Level 3 music aims to broaden musical experience and develop a deeper understanding of music.
+NCEA Level 3 Music is designed to cater for musicians who aim to develop a deeper understanding and appreciation of music and to discover musical potential.
+To further develop their performance skills, students need to be involved in instrumental or vocal lessons either privately or at school.
+Students need to participate in co-curricular music at school to broaden their musical experience and this may also count towards their performance credits.
+Level 3 Music offers a wide variety of practical music making experiences.
 It is an ideal course for students wishing to head for further study or employment in music.
-Students need to be involved in instrumental or voice lessons either privately or at school.
-Students also need to participate in co-curricular music at school, as this may count towards their performance credits.

-Number Title Internal/ External Credits External AS 91416 Perform two programmes of music as a featured soloist I 8 AS 91417 Perform a programme of music as a featured soloist on a second instrument 1 4 AS 91418 Demonstrate ensemble skills by performing two substantial pieces of music as a I 4 member of a group AS 91419 Communicate musical intention by composing three original pieces of music 1 8 AS 91421 Demonstrate understanding of harmonic and tonal conventions in a range of music Е 4 scores AS 91422 Analyse a substantial music work I 4 AS 91424 Create two arrangements for an ensemble I 4 AS 91425 Research a music topic I 6
+Number Title Internal/ External Credits AS 91416 Perform two programmes of music as a featured soloist 1 8 AS 91417 Perform a programme of music as a featured soloist on a second instrument 1 4 AS 91418 Demonstrate ensemble skills by performing two substantial pieces of music as a member of a group I 4 AS 91419 Communicate musical intention by composing three original pieces of music 1 8 AS 91421 Demonstrate understanding of harmonic and tonal conventions in a range of music scores Е 4 AS 91422 Analyse a substantial music work 1 4 AS 91424 Create two arrangements for an ensemble 1 4 AS 91425 Research a music topic 1 6

-Entry requirements: Achievement in NCEA Level 2 music, or prior approval by HOD Music.
+Entry requirements: Achievement in NCEA Level 2 Music, or prior approval by HOD Music.